DevilBotz2876/devilbotz2876/pages/our-team.md

   <div class="col-md-12">
     <h2>What We Do</h2>
     <h3>Mechanical:</h3>
-    <p>The Mechanical Division is responsible for fabricating the "meat and bones" of our robot.
+    <p>The Mechanical Division is responsible for fabricating the "bones and muscles" of our robot.
 This division makes up the largest portion of our team.
 Using wrenches, screws, clamps, nuts, bolts, drills, and saws, Mechanical manipulates motors and metal in order to make a robot that completes a task set for us by FIRST.
 They do lots of hands-on work, always trying to make the best robot possible.
 During competitions, Mechanical fixes any damage the robot might have sustained during the match.
 Even when designs fail, the Mechanical Division keeps working until they find a solution.</p>

     <h3>Electrical:</h3>
     <p>The Electrical Division is responsible for wiring the "nerves" of our robot.
 They create the board with all of the electrical connections required for the robot to function.
 Soldering, stripping, and crimping wires is what these guys do best.
 They work closely with Programming in order to generate ideas for sensors for the robot as well as troubleshooting robot malfunctions.
 They constantly confirm secure wire connections and replace the robot's battery during competition to ensure peak performance.
 Electrical is always around to help the robot work as intended.</p>